coolbeans201/GreatTechBlogPosts/README.md

 [Scaling Out](https://engineering.fb.com/2008/08/20/core-data/scaling-out/) - An earlier post before FB was the FB we know today, but still a good lesson to be learned

+[Scheduling Jupyter Notebooks at Meta](https://engineering.fb.com/2023/08/29/security/scheduling-jupyter-notebooks-meta/) - A bit specific to Meta due to Bento not being open-source, but good principles nonetheless

 ### Funding Circle

 [How we manage documentation at Funding Circle for our Data Platform](https://medium.com/funding-circle/how-we-manage-documentation-at-funding-circle-for-our-data-platform-960a422b9b2e) - A great guide on properly handling documentation